ck-telecom/pinetime/README.md

-# pinetime
+# Pebble firmare for pinetime

 #### Introduction
-Hypnos do not update any more, this is a new home for zephyr based PineTime
+Zephyr based PineTime firmware with Pebble API!
+Contribution is Welcomed!

 #### Hardware
 pinetine's flash only has 512KB, we will upgrade the hardware in some feture, not take too much long!